munaciella/NC-news/README.md

-NC News App API - Francesco Vurchio

-NC News app API is built for the purpose of accessing application data programmatically.
-The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.

-##LINK TO THE HOSTED VERSION OF NORTHCODERS NEWS API CAN BE FOUND HERE: https://nc-news-bgp4.onrender.com

-##LINK TO THE DEPLOYED VERSION OF NORTHCODERS NEWS FRONTEND PROJECT CAN BE FOUND HERE: https://munaciella-news.netlify.app/

-##LINK TO THE NORTHCODERS NEWS API GITHUB REPOSITORY CAN BE FOUND HERE: https://github.com/munaciella/nc-news-

-If you wish to contribute to this repository please follow this steps.

-###FORK THIS REPOSITORY: - On GitHub.com, navigate to the munaciella/NC-news repository. - In the top-right corner of the page, click Fork. - Under "Owner," select the dropdown menu and click an owner for the forked repository. - Click Create fork.

-###CLONE YOUR FORK LOCALLY: - On GitHub.com, navigate to your fork of the NC-news. - Above the list of files, click Code. - Copy the URL for the repository. - Open Terminal. - Change the current working directory to the location where you want the cloned directory. - Type git clone, and then paste the URL you copied earlier. - Press Enter.
-Your local clone will be created.

-###INSTALL DEPENDENCIES: - after opening the repository in VS Code navigate to your terminal and run the following commands: \* npm install

-###ADD THE FOLLOWING FILES AT THE TOP LEVEL OF THE MAIN FOLDER: - .env.test with PGDATABASE=nc_news_test as the environment variable. - .env.development with PGDATABASE=nc_news_development as the environment variable.

-###SEED THE DATABASE: - in your terminal run following commands: _ npm run setup-dbs _ npm run seed

-###RUN THE TESTS: - in your terminal run following commands: _ npm run test utils.test.js (to run utils tests) _ npm run test app.test.js (to run app tests) OR \* npm run test (to run all test files)

-The dev-dependencies used are as follows:

-husky
-jest
-jest-extended
-jest-sorted
-pg-format
-supertest

-The dependencies used are as follows:

-dotenv
-express
-pg
-For testing use the scripts to populate the PSQL database and run test files through jest.
-The minimum version of Node.js to run the project is >=27.2.5 The minimum version of Postgres to run the project is >=8.0
+NC News App API

+Author: Francesco Vurchio

+NC News app API is a backend service designed to programmatically access application data.
+Inspired by platforms like Reddit, it mimics a real-world backend architecture by providing endpoints to interact with the data used by the frontend application.

+Hosted Versions
+	•	Backend (API): NC News API
+	•	Frontend: NC News Frontend

+Repository Links
+	•	API GitHub Repository: NC News API Repository

+Getting Started

+If you’d like to contribute or set up the project locally, follow the steps below.

+1. Fork This Repository

+To create your own copy of this repository:
+	1. Navigate to the NC News API GitHub Repository.
+	2. In the top-right corner of the page, click Fork.
+	3. Under “Owner,” select your GitHub account or an organization you manage.
+	4. Click Create fork.

+2. Clone Your Fork Locally
+	1. Navigate to your forked repository on GitHub.
+	2. Click the Code button, then copy the HTTPS or SSH URL.
+	3. Open your terminal.
+	4. Change the directory to where you’d like to store the cloned repository:

+cd /your/desired/directory

+	5. Clone the repository using the following command:

+git clone <your-repository-url>

+	6. Navigate into the cloned repository directory:

+cd nc-news

+3. Install Dependencies

+After opening the repository in your code editor (e.g., VS Code):
+	1. Open the terminal and run:

+npm install

+4. Add Environment Variables

+Create the following environment files in the root directory:
+	1.	.env.test:

+PGDATABASE=nc_news_test

+	2.	.env.development:

+PGDATABASE=nc_news_development

+5. Set Up and Seed the Database

+To prepare the database:
+	1. Run the following commands in your terminal:

+npm run setup-dbs
+npm run seed

+6. Run Tests

+To ensure everything is working correctly, run the tests:
+	•	To run utility function tests:

+npm run test utils.test.js

+	•	To test the app endpoints:

+npm run test app.test.js

+	•	To run all test files:

+npm run test

+Dev Dependencies

+The following development dependencies are used in this project:
+	•	Husky: For managing Git hooks.
+	•	Jest: For unit and integration testing.
+	•	Jest-Extended: Provides additional matchers for Jest.
+	•	Jest-Sorted: Adds functionality to test array sorting in Jest.
+	•	pg-format: A library for safely formatting SQL queries.
+	•	Supertest: For HTTP assertions and endpoint testing.

+Contribution Guidelines

+If you wish to contribute:
+	1. Follow the steps above to fork, clone, and set up the project locally.
+	2. Create a new branch for your feature or bug fix:

+git checkout -b feature-name

+	3. Make your changes and commit them with a descriptive message:

+git commit -m "Add a brief description of the changes"

+	4. Push your changes to your fork:

+git push origin feature-name

+	5. Open a pull request from your branch to the main branch of this repository.

+License

+This project is open-source and available under the MIT License.